-Numerical Study on Fluid Flow and Heat Transfer Characteristics of Ventilated Brake Disc Connected to a Wheel 2018-01-1878
+Numerical Study on Fluid Flow and Heat Transfer Characteristics of a Ventilated Brake Disc Connected to a Wheel 2018-01-1878

 Byung Ju Lee, Jin Taek Chung, Yunho Jung, Honglae Kim, Seungpyo Lee, Hee Yeol Kim